addr2data/aws-certification-prep/exercises/ex-004_TestingBasicConnectivity.rst

    :header-rows: 0

    * - Depends on exercise
-     - ex-003
+     - ex-001, ex-003
    * - Prerequisite for exercise
      - None

 Introduction
 ------------
-The primary purpose of this exercise is to become familiar with launching on-demand instances, connecting to those instances and testing connectivity for the VPC configuration performed in ex-003.
+The primary purpose of this exercise is to test connectivity for the VPC configuration we created in ex-003.
+As part of the process, we will also become familiar with launching on-demand instances and accessing those instances.

 Expected Costs